The Joys and Troubles of Missionary Life:

 David Murray, 1935-2023

 DPhil Oxon, Hon.
-Doctor The Open University of
+Doctor The Open University of Hong Kong, Emeritus Professor of the Open University UK.

-Open University UK.
 An academic historian with

-special interests and expertise in administrative,
+special interests and expertise in administrative, constitutional and

-constitutional and higher-education issues.
+higher-education issues.